jan1s/hw-ble112-beacon/README.md

 ================

 This project is untested, yet!
-This is a minimal beacon pcb for the BLE112 module

 ## BOM
 | Identifier | Type/Value | Quantity | Comment | Supplier Id | Supplier |